Whenever I see Donald Trump on TV I wonder if he ever doubts himself.

 The relationship with your supervisor won’t change overnight.
 What can be of enormous help is to talk with other PhD students: how do they tackle these meetings?
 What tactics do they use, and which ones definitely not?

 How did Peter tackle how to have a good meeting with his supervisor?

 Peter was basically afraid of his supervisor.
-According to him he was very intimidating.
-That was the reason Peter avoided to schedule as little meetings as possible, he would even steer clear of him when encountering him in the building.
+According to him, he was very intimidating.
+That was the reason Peter avoided to schedule as few meetings as possible, he would even steer clear of him when encountering him in the building.
 Peter really wanted to change all this but how?
-We discussed a strategy of ‘taking the bull by the horns’: just imagine your supervisor with ‘budgy smugglers’ and a flowerpot on his head.
+We discussed a ‘taking the bull by the horns’ strategy: just imagine your supervisor with ‘budgy smugglers’ and a flowerpot on his head.